 One part of South Canterbury is an area of national distinction.
 The Mackenzie District has New Zealand’s highest mountains, and its waters have become one of the country’s most important sources of energy.

 This area was explored by Julius Haast in 1862.
-The first visitors camped near White Horse Hill (where the first Hermitage hotel opened in 1885) or at Governors Bush (where the second Hermitage opened in 1914, and the third in 1958).
+Early visitors camped near White Horse Hill (where the first Hermitage hotel opened in 1885) or at Governors Bush (where the second Hermitage opened in 1914, and the third in 1958).
 The first mountain huts were built near the Ball Glacier in 1891 and below Mt Malte Brun in 1898.

 In 1906, Rodolph Wigley founded the Mt Cook Motor Service, which leased the Hermitage hotel from the government between 1922 and 1945, and became a major tourist company.
 In 1955 his son, Harry Wigley, landed a ski-equipped plane on the Tasman Glacier, starting a new era in tourism at Aoraki/Mt Cook.